Possible Issues and Solutions in Kubernetes, Docker, and Containerd

 Reason/Cause | Pod overlay network'ü için kullanılan Flannel dosya ve ayarları sunucuda kalmakta ve manuel silinmesi gerekmektedir |

-Solution | In the Control-plane Kubernetes node, the relevant server is removed from the cluster with "kubectl delete node <NODENAME>", then the cluster settings on the server to be disconnected are cleared with the "sudo kubeadm reset" command.
+Solution | In the Control-plane Kubernetes node, the relevant server is removed from the cluster with "kubectl delete node <NODE_NAME>", then the cluster settings on the server to be disconnected are cleared with the "sudo kubeadm reset" command.
 Then, the following operations are performed. systemctl stop kubelet && systemctl stop containerd rm -rf /var/lib/cni/ rm -rf /var/lib/kubelet/* rm -rf /etc/cni/ ifconfig cni0 down && ip link delete cni0 ifconfig flannel.1 down && ip link delete flannel.1 systemctl restart containerd && systemctl restart kubelet |

 ---|---|